Publications

 International Journal of Forecasting, 2024

-Principal component analysis for river network data: Use of spatio-temporal correlation and heterogeneous covariance structure
+Principal component analysis for river network data: Use of spatiotemporal correlation and heterogeneous covariance structure

 Kyusoon Kim, Hee-Seok Oh, Minsu Park